pyqxd/SEM-1-Notes/Introduction to Multimedia.md

 - **AI Recommendations:** Suggesting content based on what the user has watched or done before.
 - **Adaptive Learning:** In education, changing lessons and difficulty based on a student’s progress.

+**Examples** include Netflix and YouTube recommendations, voice assistants like Siri and Alexa, and personalized ads.### **3.
+Integration of Multimedia and Personalized Computing**

+The **integration of multimedia and personalized computing** means combining rich media with user-focused technology.
+This makes digital content both more engaging and more relevant to each user.

 **Examples:**

 1. **E-Learning (Byju’s, Coursera):** Uses videos, animations, and quizzes to teach.
 Tracks a student’s performance and recommends tutorials or exercises to improve weak areas.